Ket-Labs/Ket-Labs.github.io/compare.md

 permalink: /compare/
 ---

-Let us highlight the main ways to learn Data Science:
+Main ways to learn Data Science:
 * Get Master degree offered by Berkley, Columbia and other universities.
 However, as PhD (or PhD student) you are unlikely to be motivated and have time/money to get another Masters degree.
 * Use online classes offered by Coursera, DataCamp and other websites.
 Though these classes are great, they usually are quite general, and are not tuned for specific auditory and goal.
 * Onsite trainings and bootcamps.